 Course Requirements Checklist

-After reading the Syllabus and Student Expectations, the student will complete the related checklist found in Module/Week 1.
+After reading the Syllabus and Student Expectations, the student will complete the related checklist found in the Course Overview.

-Research Paper Prospectus
+Research Paper Prospectus Assignment

-Historiography Tests (2)
+Quizzes: Historiography (2)

-Students will take four multiple choice articles quizzes over select articles imbedded in Modules 1, 4, 5, and 8: “William Howard Taft, the 1908 Election, and the Future of the American Presidency,” ““Never Argue With the Gallup Poll’: Thomas Dewey, Civil Rights, and the 1948 Election,” “To Defeat a Maverick: The Goldwater Candidacy Revisited, 1963-1964,” and “Clinton’s Elections: Redividing Government in the 1990s.”
-The article links for all four are through the JFL and are located in the Readings section in each of the respective modules.
+Students will take six multiple choice and/or true or false articles quizzes over select articles embedded in Modules 1, 2, 4, 5, 6, and 8: “William Howard Taft, the 1908 Election, and the Future of the American Presidency,” "A President for the Great Silent Majority: Bruce Barton's Construction of Calvin Coolidge," “'Never Argue With the Gallup Poll’: Thomas Dewey, Civil Rights, and the 1948 Election,” “To Defeat a Maverick: The Goldwater Candidacy Revisited, 1963-1964,” "Waging 'The Good Fight': The Political Career of Shirley Chisholm, 1953-1982," and “Clinton’s Elections: Redividing Government in the 1990s.”
+The article links for all six are through the JFL and are located in the learn section in each of the respective modules.

-Each exam will cover the Reading & Study material for the module/week in which it is assigned.
+Each exam will cover the Reading & Study material for the module in which it is assigned.
 Each quiz will be open-book/open-notes, contain 25 multiple-choice and true/false questions and 1 short answer questions, and have a 1-hour and 15-minute time limit.